zypher-game/docs/content/mining/prover/prover.md

 +++
 title = "Build a ZK game"
-description = "How to build a ZK prover for game and use PoZK network." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false
+description = "How to build a ZK prover for game and use mining network." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false